Tax return deadline 2020: How to file an extension, estimate returns and more

-Now that your tax return deadline is here, we have answers to your many questions, such as how to file an extension, what time taxes are actually due tomorrow, how to calculate your tax refund, and what changes are in place for Tax Day 2020.
+Now that your tax return deadline is really, really, here, we have answers to your many questions, including how to file an extension, what time taxes are actually due today (there's a cutoff), how to calculate your tax refund and what changes are in place for Tax Day 2020.
 Read on for more details and, as always, be aware that there are many common -- and dangerous -- tax scams to avoid.

 Read more: Stimulus check 2: When could it arrive?
 We break down the dates to know

-According to the IRS, at the very least what you expect to owe must be paid by today to avoid penalties and interest, but you have until Oct.
-15 to actually file your tax return.
+According to the IRS, the extension applies to the paperwork, not any money you owe.
+At the very least, what you expect to owe must be paid by today to avoid being charged extra penalties and interest, but you have until Oct.
+15 to actually file your tax return online or in the mail.
 More on that below.

 What happens if I miss the deadline?

 The failure-to-file penalty is $300 in 2020.
 (The Taxpayer First Act of 2019 will increase this penalty to $330 in 2021.)
-To avoid paying it, you should plan to e-file or postmark your individual tax return by midnight on July 15 -- at the latest.
-Among the many advantages of filing early, preventing someone else from filing fraudulently on your behalf is reason enough to get your taxes done as soon as possible.
+To avoid paying it, you should plan to e-file or postmark your individual tax return by midnight on July 15.
+In the future, one the many advantages of filing early -- preventing a hacker from filing fraudulently on your behalf -- is reason enough to get your taxes done as soon as possible.

 How do I request an extension?